All Episodes

 Kingdoms and monarchs used to exchange hostages, family members, court members, to avoid conflict.

-So when he takes Americans out of Ukraine, it's basically it's literally taking flesh out of the game.
+So when he takes Americans out of Ukraine, it's basically, it's literally taking flesh out of the game.

 It's literally taking flesh out of the game that could deter Russia from taking action.

-And the Trump tape, I think, reinforced my views that that he was right all along on all of this.
+And the Trump tape, I think, reinforced my views that he was right all along on all of this.

 This is a problem wholly caused by Joe Biden, just like inflation caused by Joe Biden.